amsamu/DefaultWSB/README.md

 # DefaultWSB
 Simple folder structure, config file and startup script to serve as template for Windows Sandox instances.
-This configuration is particular is thought to be used when wanting to use WSB as a way to run a single app isolated from the rest of your system.
+This configuration's focus is to run a single app within WSB so that it is isolated from the rest of your system.

 ## Before using
 Don't forget to set the right `HostFolder` paths for your machine in the AppWSB.wsb file, as well as the right `$APPINPROGRAMS` path for your app's binary in the [`startup.ps1`](/scripts/startup.ps1) file.